Back to Blog

 • Run PageSpeed Insights

-• Check for slow plugins
+• Check for slow or newly-installed plugins

-• Clean database
+• Clean the database

 • Update plugins and themes